What is a Contract Audit?

 How Extensive is Your Contract Audit? - Scope and Timing

-Secondly, look at whether you need to audit every part of each contract or if you are only looking at specific areas.
-Additionally, are you examining every contract or are there certain batches or types that can be ignored?
-This will impact significantly on how long the project will take and how much resource is required, something that also increases or decreases the cost of the process.
+Secondly, look at whether you need to audit every part of each contract or only look at specific areas.
+Are you examining every contract, or are there batches or types of contracts that can be ignored?
+Setting the scope will significantly impact how long the project will take and how much resources are required, which also increases or decreases the cost of the process.

-It may be that you don’t have enough resources internally to complete the contract audit quickly and efficiently, meaning that an additional consultant or firm may be required to help.
-This adds to the cost, so is something that needs to be planned for.
-If you are going to complete the audit yourself and you have a lot of contracts to get through, it may help you work more effectively if you break them into batches (potentially by type or by area).
+You may not have enough resources internally to complete the contract audit quickly and efficiently, meaning you need assistance from contract auditors or a firm.
+Hiring a contracts auditor adds to the cost, so it needs to be part of the plan.
+If you complete the audit yourself and have many contracts to get through, it may help you work more effectively if you break them into batches (potentially by type or by area).

-Additionally, a contract audit should be completed when the legal team has enough capacity to cope with a potentially long process or any repercussions from the outcomes.
+Additionally, a contract audit may consider the capacity of the legal team to cope with a potentially lengthy process or any repercussions from the outcomes.
 If there are also process and system changes, the availability of other business areas also needs to be considered.

 Define Contract Audit Roles and Create Your Team

-Whether you decide to include an external party or just keep it internal, it is important to distinctly define tasks and roles so that work isn’t duplicated or missed.
-This is also vital to the security of the audit - you will be dealing with a lot of confidential items and team members need to have the correct set of permissions.
+Whether you decide to include an external party or just keep it internal, it is vital to distinctly define tasks and roles so that work isn’t duplicated or missed.
+The team is vital to the security of the audit - you will be dealing with a lot of confidential items, and team members need to have the correct set of permissions.

 Can Legal Tech Help You With Contract Audits?